-During the Spring Term our learning within Creative Curriculum will be focused around the topics 'Polar Explorers' and 'Out of this World'.
+During the Summer Term our learning within Creative Curriculum will be focused around the topic 'Pirates'.

 These lessons allow children to develop their History and Geography skills.
 These lessons encourage the children to discover the world around them and think about how significant people have contributed to a change in the past and present.

-During the Spring Term our learning in Science will be focused on sorting and identifying polar animals and asking scientific questions.
-In Spring 2 we will be looking at plants.
-We will be labelling and naming popular garden plants.
+During the Summer Term our learning in Science will be focused around the topic 'Treasure Island'.
 These lessons encourage the children to question the processes they can see in nature and develop their scientific skills through investigations and experiments.

 Below are some pictures of our Science work from Sping Term.
 We thought about our gardens at home and drew and labelled some plants we can see in our own gardens.